alexkalderimis/iodocs/README.md

 However, we recommend that you install I/O Docs with *npm*, the Node package manager.
 See instructions below.

+This is a modified version of the code adapted to work with the intermine API layer.

 BUILD/RUNTIME DEPENDENCIES
 --------------------------
 1. Node.js - server-side JS engine